-- Avoid fragmentation of habitats retain, enhance and buffer existing habitats - Create new habitats to link with habitats throughout the landscape - New structural planting with native species of local provenance and characteristic of the area. - Ensure a balanced mix of native and non-native species and ornamentals benefit pollinators. - Plant local heritage fruit trees at an approximate ratio of 1:5 (trees:plots) - Sow all grass areas with appropriate flower rich seed mixes. - Avoid the use of invasive non-native species in formal planting schemes. - Following restorative tree work, all arising's as far as is practically possible must remain on site. - Consider lighting impacts on wildlife corridors and use directional lights with no spillage. - Consider the orientation, design and content of mounds and bunds to benefit wildlife - Where required, use crib and gabion walls to increase wildlife benefit. - Each development must include reptile hibernacula. - Provide integral nest bricks for swifts and roost bricks for bats - Provide external nest cups for house martin and boxes for starling. - Provide 13 x 13 cm holes in garden boundaries to enable wildlife to move through the site. - Prioritise source control Sustainable Drainage (SuDS) features in streetscapes - Design detention basins as a multifunctional play areas with a gentle slope into the main basin.
+- Avoid fragmentation of habitats retain, enhance and buffer existing habitats - Create new habitats to link with habitats throughout the landscape - New structural planting with native species of local provenance and characteristic of the area. - Ensure a balanced mix of native and non-native species and ornamentals benefit pollinators. - Plant local heritage fruit trees at an approximate ratio of 1:5 (trees:plots) - Sow all grass areas with appropriate flower rich seed mixes. - Avoid the use of invasive non-native species in formal planting schemes. - Following restorative tree work, all arisings as far as is practically possible must remain on site. - Consider lighting impacts on wildlife corridors and use directional lights with no spillage. - Consider the orientation, design and content of mounds and bunds to benefit wildlife - Where required, use crib and gabion walls to increase wildlife benefit. - Each development must include reptile hibernacula. - Provide integral nest bricks for swifts and roost bricks for bats. - Provide external nest cups for house martin and boxes for starling. - Provide 13 x 13 cm holes in garden boundaries to enable wildlife to move through the site. - Prioritise source control Sustainable Drainage (SuDS) features in streetscapes - Design detention basins as a multifunctional play areas with a gentle slope into the main basin.

-The full design guide is in the annex document titled Potton NP - Annex F Green Infrastructure Design Guide which can be viewed on the Potton Neighbourhood Plan website supporting documents page pottonneighbourhoodplan.co.uk/ supporting documents.
+The full design guide is in the annex document titled Potton NP - Annex F Green Infrastructure Design Guide which can be viewed on the Potton Neighbourhood Plan website supporting documents page pottonneighbourhoodplan.co.uk/ supportingdocuments.

-Potton NP - Annex G Vision, Policies and Objectives
+Potton Neighbourhood Plan -Annex G Vision, Policies and Objectives

-Each policy area has been explained in Section 2.5 The Policies.
-The graphic below shows at a holistic level the interrelationship of these with the established vision statements.
-A full detail of the policy objectives and interrelationships for each of the policies, and the relationship to the vision statements and other related plan annexes is provided in Potton NP - Annex G Vision, Policies and Objectives which can be viewed on the Potton Neighbourhood Plan website supporting documents page pottonneighbourhoodplan.co.uk/supportingdocuments.
+The graphic below shows at an holistic level the interrelationship of the policies with the established vision statements.
+A full detail of the policy objectives and interrelationships for each of the policies, and the relationship to the vision statements and other related plan annexes is provided in Potton NP - Annex G Vision, Policies and Objectives which can be viewed on the Potton Neighbourhood Plan website supporting documents page pottonneighbourhoodplan.co.uk/ supportingdocuments.